Arevy/shopx-frontend/README.md

 - **Product detail** – price, description, reviews, recommendations, CTA buttons (“Add to cart”, “Save for later”).
 - **Cart workflow** – guest cart stored in local storage with automatic migration once the user authenticates; authenticated carts live server-side with Redis-backed caching and are pulled via the new `getUserContext` aggregate immediately after login.
 - **Wishlist** – same hybrid behaviour as cart, with Redis-backed persistence and instant refresh driven by `getUserContext`.
-- **Authentication** – login and registration screens with MobX-managed session state; JWT is stored and reattached through a shared GraphQL client.
+- **Authentication** – login and registration screens backed by HTTP-only session cookies; MobX only persists lightweight profile data and automatically refreshes the server context after sign-in.
+- **Admin impersonation** – dedicated `/impersonate` route redeems short-lived tokens issued from the admin portal and swaps the active session cookie before redirecting to the homepage.
 - **Checkout** – shipping address capture (with address book reuse), order creation, and payment mutation (card/cash/bank transfer) tied to the backend schema.
 - **Notification system** – toast stack for success/error/info feedback, used consistently across flows.